Maternal Health Support for Texas Mothers

 -

-A maternity care esert is a county where there are no hospitals offering obstetric services and no OB-GYN or certified nurse-midwives available.
+A maternity care desert is a county where there are no hospitals offering obstetric services and no OB-GYN or certified nurse-midwives available.
 In Texas, approximately half of counties qualify as maternity care deserts, leaving thousands of mothers without nearby, essential healthcare.

 -